MANTRA-Chain/mantrachain/adr/adr-006-standardise-coinfactory.md

 ## Context

-Our current protobuf implemntation for the coinfactory is `mantrachain.coinfactory.v1beta1.*`.
+Our current protobuf implementation for the coinfactory is `mantrachain.coinfactory.v1beta1.*`.
 This module has the same functionalities as the `tokenfactory` in Osmosis but with permissions enforced by the `guard` module.
 Most Cosmos SDK chains with this module (Osmosis, Neutron) follows the protobuf of osmosis with `osmosis.tokenfactory.v1beta1.*`.

 ## Decision